Rithvikns/Chess_Engine/current_progress.md

 The line cls.bitboards = dict.fromkeys(cls.bitboards.keys(),0) incorrectly tries to modify a class variable rather than an instance variable.
 Instead, create a new bitboards dictionary inside the method.

 The bit shifting (1 << (i*8+j)) is incorrect.
 It should correctly account for rank and file.

-The method position_hash(self) is currently defined outside the class.
-It should be included inside Board with self referring to the instance.

 # Improvements
 Enforce Type Annotations Consistently